 For money laundering detection purposes of pimps and johns, statistics show that while men predo-

 minantly force young girls into sexual slavery, almost 12% of pimps and facilitators are women; and 56% are white, 24% are black and 17% are hispanic.
-More than 50% of defendants are uneducated and 49% have no prior criminal record, which goes to show they are good at avoiding detection.
+More than 50% of defendants are uneducated and 49% have no prior criminal record.
 Unfortunately, 58% of the cases that are declined for prosecution are because the victims were afraid to participate in a prosecution.

 Many teenage girls are trafficked through a social media website called mocospace.com, or johns locate them there.
 For example, this John attempted to hire a 15-year-old girl on that service and to force her into prostitution.